RTCovid/business-impact/README.md

  - Other entities addressing the same or similar issues (e.g. Opportunity Insights, Beeck Center for Social Impact and Innovation)

 ## Timeline
 This project began in May 2020.
+Our goal is to work for three months (through September 2020) and deliver regularly, with a key check in with project stakeholders in August.